tstillz/webshell-analyzer/readme.md

 	/Users/beastmode$ ./wsa
 	Options:
 	      -dir string
                Directory to scan for web shells
-        -raw_contents
+         -pretty
+               If set to true, the analyzer will output the results in a json indented form -raw_contents
                If a match is found, grab the raw contents and base64 + gzip compress the file into the JSON object.
          -size int
-          	Specify max file size to scan (default is 10 MB) (default 10) -verbose bool
+               Specify max file size to scan (default is 10 MB) (default 10) -verbose
                If set to true, the analyzer will print all files analyzer, not just matches

 The only required argument is `dir`.
 You can override the other program defaults if you wish.

 The output of the analyser will be written to console (standard output).
 Example below (For best results, send stdout to a json file and review/post process offline):